PROVIDING OPPORTUNITIES

 The Community Service Scholarship at Scotch Oakburn College aims to make our school accessible to outstanding young individuals who might not have the financial means to enrol.
 The scholarship is for new students entering the College in Year 10.

-The Community Service Scholarship covers 100% of tuition costs for the Year 10 and the TCE years (Years 11 and 12), ensuring that financial constraints are no barrier to education.
+The Community Service Scholarship covers 100% of tuition costs for Year 10 and the TCE years (Years 11 and 12), ensuring that financial constraints are no barrier to education.
 In addition to tuition, the scholarship includes fees, levies, uniforms, devices, and incidentals.
 Boarding costs are also covered for students from regional areas, creating more opportunities for those living further away.
 This scholarship is means tested.

 A DIFFERENT APPLICATION PROCESS APPLIES FOR THIS SCHOLARSHIP.